Danny Bhoy

-Danny Bhoy (born Danni Chaudhry) is a Scottish comedian who has performed in the United Kingdom, New Zealand, Australia, Canada, Sweden, and the United States.
+Danny Bhoy (born Danni Chaudhry on 16 January 1975) is a Scottish comedian who has performed in the United Kingdom, New Zealand, Australia, Canada, Sweden, and the United States.

 Early life

 Bhoy was born in Moffat, Scotland, as one of four children.
-Danny attended Lockerbie Academy and Merchiston Castle School in Edinburgh and studied history at the University of Glasgow.
+Danny attended Moffat Academy, Lockerbie Academy and Merchiston Castle School in Edinburgh and studied history at the University of Glasgow.
 His father is of Indian descent and his mother is Scottish.

 His humour is observational, often involving his own personal experiences as an international comedian.
 While he does mention his Indian heritage, his shows centre on Scottish social patterns.
 Despite his stage name, Bhoy, he is not a Celtic F.C. fan (Celtic are nicknamed The Bhoys); his favourite team is in fact Newcastle United.
 His stage name stems from his grandma's nickname for him, Danny Boy, but due to a performing dog already having that name registered with Equity, he added the H to Bhoy.